Confirmez votre âge

 Food Pairings and Aging Potential

-Served between 8 and 10°C, UGM Qvevris Blanc 2023 pairs wonderfully with cooked fish, roasted poultry or white meats.
+Served between 8 and 10°C, UGM Qvevris White 2023 pairs wonderfully with cooked fish, roasted poultry or white meats.
 Ideal to drink today on its freshness, it can also be kept for 5 to 10 years, evolving towards more complex and textured notes.
 A white with character, natural and vibrant, which will surprise lovers of lively wines.

 BN Blanco Natural White 2022,